 - TV Programs to Support Reading Habit : At present the Company is the producer of two TV programs that aim to plant a reading habit for Thai people.
-The first one is Book Variety Program (since 2001) on TTV1 Nation Channel and the other is Read Around (since 2010) on Money Channel/ True Visions 178 and other local cable channels across the country. - CSR Project: The Company takes its corporate social responsibility as a part of the driving strategy and business operation.
+The first one is Book Variety Program which is broadcast on every Saturday from 9.00 9.30 am on National Channel, via C-Band Satellite System and local cable TV nationwide (since 2001) and the other is Read Around (since 2010) on Money Channel/ True Visions 178 and other local cable channels across the country. - CSR Project: The Company takes its corporate social responsibility as a part of the driving strategy and business operation.
 CSR, or "CSR in Process" has become the core operation of the organization, in which there is no department directly responsible for CSR activities.
 However, the Company had been involved in many activities that required cooperation and operation to enhance the effectiveness of CSR activities.
 Thus the Company decided to set up CSR Department in 2009 to support the Company's CSR activities.
 This department focuses on helping children and insufficient communities to access to knowledge easier by donating books and educational media to schools in rural areas.
-In 2010, the Company has donated books, over 67 Millions Baht worth, to 582 schools in need.
+In 2011, the Company has donated books, over 50 Millions Baht worth, to 533 schools in need.
+The Company donated book shelves to make school libraries well organized and attract students to libraries so they can improve their life-long reading habits.

-In addition, the Company is in the process of setting up the "Thais Smarter Foundation" by the early 2011.
+In addition, the Company's "Thais Smarter Foundation" was officially established on September 23, 2011.
 The foundation's objective is to initiate activities that support the development of Thai people's potentials that will allow them to be a valuable human asset and possess a better life quality so that they can apply their potentials in developing and driving the country to be competitive in the international community.
 The foundation will work closely and effectively with the Company's CSR project to help Thai people smarter and build a sustainable society.